openstack-archive/openstack-salt/doc/source/index.rst

 Overview
 ========

-This project provides Salt configuration templates (formulas) with required metadata (pillars) for installing and operating OpenStack cloud.
+This project provides complete set of Salt configuration templates for installing and operating robust OpenStack cloud deployments.

 Contents: